ASaiM/hmp_mock_tests/doc/report/report.md

 After these first comparisons between ASaiM taxonomic results and expected ones, ASaiM taxonomic results can be compared to *EBI metagenomics* taxonomic results.

 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), *QIIME* [@caporaso_qiime_2010] is used on 16S sequences to identify OTUs and taxonomic assignation for these OTUs.
 In ASaiM framework, *MetaPhlAn* is executed on sequences after quality control and dereplication, without any sorting step. *MetaPhlAn* searches diverse phylogenetic markers on all sequence types (rDNA, non rDNA, etc), not only 16S ones as *QIIME* [@caporaso_qiime_2010] does.
-Within so diverse sequences, the proportion of sequences similar to targeted phylogenetic markers is smaller.
-Unassigned read percentage is then $\simeq$ 9 times higher with *MetaPhlAn* than with *QIIME* (SRR072232: 6.4\% with *EBI metagenomics* against 62.61\% with ASaiM framework; SRR072233: 13\% with *EBI metagenomics* against 53.93\% with ASaiM framework).
-On the other hand, the raw number of assigned sequences using ASaiM framework is > 52 times higher than the raw number of assigned sequences using *EBI metagenomics* pipeline.
 Taxonomic assignations within ASaiM framework are then based on more sequences and more statistically supported than taxonomic assignations from *EBI metagenomics* pipeline.
 The most precise taxonomic level in *EBI metagenomics* results is family (Figure \ref{ebi_taxonomy}).
 It is more precise (species) with ASaiM framework (Figure \ref{asaim_taxonomy}). *MetaPhlAn* gives taxonomic assignations which are more complete and statistically supported.

 \begin{figure}[h!]
     \centering